 On Valentine's Day 2009, Asti expanded yet again with a second-floor dining and banquet space, the Upper Room.
 Featuring a plasma television and a working fireplace, the space is used every weekend and is also available for special events.

 Eldest brother John left Asti in 2009 to answer his calling.
-He and his wife Leigh-Ann started In My Father's Kitchen to bring food and services to Syracuse's homeless population.
+He and his wife Leigh-Ann started In My Father's Kitchen to bring food and services to Syracuse's homeless and refugee population.

 April 2010 saw a devastating fire in the kitchen exhaust.
 After six weeks of cleanup, repairs and upgrades, Asti returned better than ever.
 An all-new kitchen features a gas grill with a smoker box to give steaks and seafood the same, great smoky flavor customers have come to expect.
 The refurbished dining rooms have new carpeting, wallpaper and ceilings.